Topological Crystals: Atoms

 We define vector spaces of \define{0-chains} and \define{1-chains} by

 respectively, and extend the boundary map to a linear map

 We let \(Z_1(X,\R)\) be the kernel of this linear map, or equivalently,

 and we call elements of this vector space \define{1-cycles}.
-The space of 1-cycles is isomorphic to the first cohomology with real coefficients, \(H_1(X,\R)\).
+Since the space of 2-chains is trivial, the space of 1-cycles is isomorphic to the first cohomology with real coefficients, \(H_1(X,\R)\).
 Since \(Z_1(X,\Z)\) is a free abelian group, it forms a lattice in the space of 1-cycles.
 Any edge of \(X\) can be seen as a 1-chain, and there is a unique inner product on \(C_1(X,\R)\) such that edges form an orthonormal basis (with each edge \(e^{-1}\) counting as the negative of \(e\).)
 There is thus an orthogonal projection

 We now come to the main construction, first introduced by Kotani and Sunada \cite{KotaniSunada}: